This is the first sentence from the "Course Information" page of the Twin Cities Marathon website:

 For your safety and for the safety of others, absolutely no automobiles, pacers, bicycles, strollers, headsets, in-line skates, hand cycles, hand-cranked wheelchairs or pets are allowed on the course.

 Because of this rule, I left my iPod at home.
 Yet when the race started, I was surprised how many people were wearing headphones and, frankly, I was a bit resentful of those who decided that they didn't need to follow the rules.
-Thus, I lost a little respect for our governor this morning when I read this:
+Thus, I lost a little respect for our governor this morning when I read

 In the governor's mind, the marathon is about mental toughness, not physical prowess; his trick is his iPod, with an eclectic cache that includes Johnny Cash, AC/DC, Sonny and Cher and Pink.
 But he said he queued up his most energizing tunes for the final 5 miles of the marathon.
 Among them: Bruce Springsteen's "The Rising," Aerosmith's "Walk This Way," John Mellencamp's "When the Walls Came Tumbling Down" and Grand Funk Railroad's "Some Kind of Wonderful."